paulrobello/par_scrape/README.md

 ## Roadmap
 - Site crawling
-- PDF OCR and extraction

 ## Whats New
+- Version 0.5.0
+  - Update ai-core and dependencies
+  - Now supports OpenRouter
 - Version 0.4.9
   - Updated to use new par-ai-core
     - Now supports LlamaCPP and XAI Grok